looopic/DMARC-Analyzer/readme.md

 ## How to Use

 1. **Create Environment File**
-    - Create an `.env` file with your credentials, following the structure provided in `env_template`.
+    - Create an `.env` file with your credentials, following the structure provided in `config_template`.

 2. **Extract Attachments**
+    - If you're using Microsoft 365, please follow the instructions at the bottom (Chapter "Using Microsoft 365").
     - Run the script `extract_attachments.py` to extract email attachments.

     ```bash